top-ghost/octobug/README.md

 Github provides your App's Private Key as a PKCS#1 format .pem file.
 To authenticate with their REST API, they require your private key as a string in PKCS#8 format.
 So that's cool.

-For now you'll need access to the command line to do this next step; hopefully we can streamline this process eventually, but for now run:
+For now you'll need access to a Linux or macOS command line to do this next step; hopefully we can streamline this process eventually and make it accessible for (non-WSL) Windows users, but for now run:

 ```
 openssl pkcs8 -topk8 -inform PEM -outform PEM -in filename -out filename -nocrypt | awk 1 ORS='\\n'